spiral/docs/docs/en/start/queue-basics.md

 When the job is pushed to the queue, it will be sent to RoadRunner.
 Then, RoadRunner will send it to a consumer to handle.

 That's it!
-You've now created your first background job using the Spiral Framework and RoadRunner.
+You've now created your first background job using Spiral and RoadRunner.
 With this setup, you can easily add more jobs and perform tasks asynchronously to keep your application running smoothly.

 <hr>